Omoyi/Delani-project/README.md

 there is also a feedback part where you can leave a message.

 **output**
-You will receive a message
+You will receive a message in a pop up view.
+It will be thanking you and will contain your name.

 ##Technologies used
 *Html